TanStack/query/docs/solid/devtools.md

 Floating Mode will mount the devtools as a fixed, floating element in your app and provide a toggle in the corner of the screen to show and hide the devtools.
 This toggle state will be stored and remembered in localStorage across reloads.

-Place the following code as high in your React app as you can.
+Place the following code as high in your Solid app as you can.
 The closer it is to the root of the page, the better it will work!

 ```tsx
 import { SolidQueryDevtools } from '@tanstack/solid-query-devtools'